mlc-ai/mlc-llm/docs/tutorials/compile-models.rst

             ln -s path/to/your/model dist/models/MODEL_NAME

-Models with base weight and delta weight
+Models with Base Weight and Delta Weight
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For models whose base weight and delta weight are available (e.g., Vicuna-v1-7B only releases the `delta weight <https://huggingface.co/lmsys/vicuna-7b-delta-v1.1>`_ on Hugging Face), we need to apply the delta weights to the base weight.
 You can refer to the instructions of `getting Vicuna model weight <https://github.com/lm-sys/FastChat#vicuna-weights>`_ as a reference.
 After getting the full weight of the model, copy or symbolic link the model to ``dist/models/MODEL_NAME``.

-Run build script
+Run Build Script
 ----------------

 We can now run the build script ``build.py`` under the path of MLC LLM.
 The command is usually in the following pattern: